saltstack/salt/doc/topics/windows/windows-package-manager.rst

 ``salt-winrepo-ng`` is for newer minions (2015.8.0 and newer).

-Each software definition file contains all the information salt needs to install that software on a minion including the HTTP or ftp locations of the installer files, required command line switches for silent install, etc. Anyone is welcome to send a pull request to this repo to add new package definitions.
+Each software definition file contains all the information salt needs to install that software on a minion including the HTTP or FTP locations of the installer files, required command-line switches for silent install, etc. Anyone is welcome to send a pull request to this repo to add new package definitions.
 The repos can be browsed here:
 `salt-winrepo`_